ITRS-Group/cordial/tools/geneos/docs/geneos_add.md

   -p, --port uint16                   Override the default port selection -e, --env NAME=VALUE                Environment variable for instance start-up
                                       (Repeat as required)
-  -b, --base string                   Select the base version for the
+  -V, --version string                Select the version for the instance.
+Defaults to 'active_prod'
-                                      instance (default "active_prod")
+                                      which is the default symlink to the installed release. (default "active_prod") -c, --certs-bundle file             Instance certificate bundle file in PEM or PFX/PKCS#12 format.
+                                      Use a dash (`-`) to be prompted for data via stdin.
+      --certs-password PLAINTEXT      Password for PFX/PKCS#12 file decryption.
+                                      You will be prompted if not supplied as an argument.
-      --keyfile PATH                  Keyfile PATH
+                                      PFX/PKCS#12 files are identified by the .pfx or .p12 file extension and only supported for instance bundles --keyfile PATH                  Keyfile PATH
       --keycrc CRC                    CRC of key file in the component's shared "keyfiles" directory (extension optional)